 I’m sorry to hear you’re not enjoying your single life as much as you might.
 Let’s do something about that.

 Firstly, what do you mean by “gave up?”
 Do you imagine there are hard borders around such an activity?
-I mean, you can say you’ve given up, but if some awesome man crosses your path tomorrow and shows serious interest, I suspect this “gave up” stuff would be out the window.
+I mean, we can say we’ve given up, but if some awesome person crosses our path tomorrow and shows serious interest, in most cases for most people the “gave up” stuff would be out the window.

-It doesn’t really matter what sad story you tell yourself, the point is that it is sad.
+It doesn’t really matter what sad story we tell ourselves, or whether it is true or not, the only thing that matters is that it is sad.
 Think sad thoughts, get sad feelings.
 Think angry thoughts, get angry feelings.
 Think lonely thoughts and get feelings of loneliness.